Katsuhiko Nakajima: Kensuke Office/Diamond Ring (2004–2015)

 He would then lose the GHC Junior Heavyweight Championship back to Kenta via a Go 2 Sleep at the March 1st Pro Wrestling Noah event; coincidentally, Sasaki would lose the GHC Heavyweight Title later that night.

-On Nov.
-13 Nakajima made his return to Ring of Honor in Novi, Michigan, in a losing effort against Kenny Omega.
+On November 13 Nakajima made his return to Ring of Honor in Novi, Michigan, in a losing effort against Kenny Omega.
 The next night in Mississauga Ontario he was victorious against El Generico in a match that was hard hitting and fast paced.
 The fans in turn gave Nakajima the "please come back" chant.

-2011–present

 On September 23, 2011, Nakajima defeated Kotaro Suzuki to win the GHC Junior Heavyweight Championship for the second time.
 However, he was forced to vacate the title just nine days later, after undergoing surgery for acute appendicitis.
 Nakajima returned on November 27 and defeated Ricky Marvin in a decision match to regain the GHC Junior Heavyweight Championship.
 On May 9, 2012, Nakajima lost the GHC Junior Heavyweight Championship to Yoshinobu Kanemaru, ending his third reign at 164 days.
-Nakajima along with his mentor Kensuke Sasaki reached the Pro Wrestling Noah Global Tag League final in 2013, but lost to the team of KENTA and Yoshihiro Takayama.
-Nakajima then took part in a brief feud with Maybach Taniguchi which culminated at the NOAH "GREAT VOYAGE 2013 IN TOKYO" event.
+Nakajima along with his mentor Kensuke Sasaki reached the Pro Wrestling Noah Global Tag League final in 2013, but lost to the team of Kenta and Yoshihiro Takayama.
+Nakajima then took part in a brief feud with Maybach Taniguchi which culminated at the Noah "Great Voyage 2013 in Tokyo" event.
 Also at the event Naomichi Marufuji recruited Nakajima into his faction "Brave".
 On February 11, 2014, Nakajima earned his first win over his mentor Kensuke Sasaki in the main event of a show celebrating his tenth anniversary in professional wrestling.
 The match turned out to be Sasaki's retirement match.
 On July 31, 2015, Nakajima left Diamond Ring.

+Pro Wrestling Noah (2015–2023)

 On December 24, 2015, Noah held a press conference announcing that Nakajima would be ending his days as a freelancer and officially joining the promotion on January 1, 2016.
 On February 24, 2016, Nakajima picked up the biggest win of his career by defeating Minoru Suzuki in the main event of Noah's show in Korakuen Hall.
 As a result, Nakajima was granted a shot at the GHC Heavyweight Championship, but was defeated by Takashi Sugiura on March 19.